craigdickerson725/pyquadrants/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/craigdickerson725/pyquadrants)](https://github.com/craigdickerson725/pyquadrants/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/craigdickerson725/pyquadrants)](https://github.com/craigdickerson725/pyquadrants)

 Welcome to PyQuadrants!
 This game is intended to run in the Code Institute mock terminal in Heroku.
 As far as I know, I invented this game (though it started out based off of the Gigamic game 'Quantik' and morphed into something totally different).
 In this game, players will compete against the computer to gain control over rows, columns, or quadrants.
+My idea was to create a game that required strategy, but which is easy to understand by adults and children alike.
+Also, the game only takes a few minutes to play, so it is more likely to hold the user's interest until the end (unlike many strategy games).
 The instructions are as follows:

 ### PyQuadrants Instructions